bobaekang/r-module-trick/README.md

 Once the module is "imported" into the "main.R" workspace, it is easy to use its functions.

 Sometimes you might want to use a function without the `module$` prefix.
-In fact, that is what a tranditional use of `source()` without IIFE would do.
+In fact, that is what a traditional use of `source()` without IIFE would do.
 But if you already have a module script with IIFE *and* only want to use a specific function in the module, there is nothing stopping you from getting what you want!
 Just do the following:

 ```r
 foo <- source("module.R")$value$foo